rohitsdev4/Expense_Manager/AI_CHAT_SETUP.md

 ### "Rate Limit Exceeded" Error
 - Wait a moment and try again
-- Groq has generous free limits, but they do exist
+- OpenRouter has generous free limits, but they do exist
 - Consider upgrading if you need higher limits

 ### "No Models Available" Error